pcsc-for-php/pcsc/README.md

 ## API

-The extension currently provides the following API:
+The extension currently provides the following API (alphabetical order):

+### pcsc_stringify_error($errno);

+**NOT IMPLEMENTED!** - Should be available!

+Duplicate of scard_errstr() but this should be the default.

+### scard_begin_transaction($connection);

+**NOT IMPLEMENTED!** - Should be available!

+Establishes a temporary exclusive access mode for doing a serie of commands in a transaction.

+You might want to use this when you are selecting a few files and then writing a large file so you can make sure that another application will not change the current file.
+If another application has a lock on this reader or this application is in SCARD_SHARE_EXCLUSIVE there will be no action taken.

 ### scard_cancel($context);

-**NOT IMPLEMENTED!** Maybe not useful because of this extension is for server side usage designed but since we want the API implemented it should be available.
+**NOT IMPLEMENTED!** - Maybe not useful because of this extension is for server side usage designed but since we want the API implemented it should be available.

 ### scard_connect($context, "OMNIKEY CardMan 5x21 00 00" [, int $protocol]);